HoustonWeHaveABug/FixedDepthTree/README.md

 StartMin 3 GroupsMin 1 StartMax 5 GroupsMax 1
 StartMin 8 GroupsMin 3 StartMax 14 GroupsMax 2
 ```
+The first line provides the global settings of the tree, \<LevelsN\> being the number of child levels (= D-1).

+The following \<LevelsN\> lines provide the settings of each child level.

 That is the canonical form of the below tree:
 ```
         ---- 0 ----